cloudbytestorage/touchstone/README.md

 - Ideas and implementation or reuse of best fit libraries for automation

 ### Need for a Test Automation
 - It has been a desire to achieve test automation so that a developer can
-  - make continuous changes to the code base without impacting any existing feature.
+  - make as well as verify her continuous changes to the code base
-- However, can this be simple to use ?
-  - Easy enough for a non-technical person to add/modify the test routines
-  - The resource need not spend hours to do so
-  - Resource may imply a QA engineer, Business Analyst, or an admin.
-- It will be great to run the test cases from one's laptop,
-  - These would be fine tuned & later be moved to some build setups.
-  - Emphasis is given to the environment that is running the tests.
-- To summarize, it will be good to have test automation that can be
-  - easy to develop,
-  - easy to run, &
-  - easy to set up in different environments.
+  - without worrying about any regressions
+- We have unit tests to satify just that.
+Don't we ?
+  - What about the areas that unit tests can not cover ?
+- So we need some form of automation:
+  - that can remove the repetitive (read manual) tasks
+  - fasten the overall delivery process

 ### What kind of Test Automation should we implement ?
+#### We shall start with unit tests
 Let me quote an email from OpenStack forums:
 >**"** If a method is conceivably testable with unit tests (without over relying on mock),
 >that is preferable.
 Failing that, functional tests are the way to go.